-- Check the box I have completed these steps to acknowledge that you updated the /etc/xinetd.d/nsca file - Select your Decryption Method and enter a Password - Click the Update Settings button
+- Check the box I have completed these steps to acknowledge that you updated the /etc/xinetd.d/nsca file. - Select your Decryption Method and enter a Password - Click the Update Settings button.

-Please refer to the screenshot on the following page that shows these selections.
+Please refer to the screenshot that shows these selections.